 Not all retirement tools, however, reach the same result.
 They take different approaches to what is a complex series of calculations and assumptions.
 One study examined five popular retirement planning software packages and found stark differences in outcomes.
 As a result, it recommended that individuals use “multiple programs before implementing an action plan based on the results.”

-Editor’s Top Picks
+My Top Picks

 - Empower–Previously called Personal Capital, it’s both free and comes with a robust set of features.
 Its retirement planner enables you to model everything from social security to pensions to one-time income (e.g., inheritance) and expenses (e.g., home renovation) during retirement.
 You can create multiple scenarios and run Monte Carlo simulations to see your chance of financial success (i.e., not running out of money).

 - New Retirement–This tool allows you to model virtually every aspect of retirement.
-It projects future income, expenses and net worth.
-You can set income and expenses on a monthly, yearly or one-off basis.
-It can model social security, pensions and even Roth IRA conversions.
+It projects future income, expenses, and net worth.
+You can set income and expenses on a monthly, yearly, or one-off basis.
+It can model social security, pensions, and even Roth IRA conversions.
 There is an annual fee, although New Retirement does offer a free trial.

-Best Retirement Calculators
+Best Retirement Planners

 1. Empower